 If you’re a wildly undersized center who can’t play offense and can’t grab a rebound, it’s difficult to justify a contract greater than the minimum salary.

 Heat president Pat Riley defended the contract shortly after it was executed:

 This contract with Joel Anthony is a testament to the man who is second to none; who has worked hard and deserved this.
 We felt that what he has done over the last couple of years in developing his game, his body and his knowledge warrants this reward.

-Rewarding effort is wonderful in theory, but not at the expense of improving your basketball team.
-And certainly not under what will undoubtedly be a much more restrictive salary cap environment to come.
-In such an environment, the rule of thumb is simple: pay only what you must to retain the talent you want.
-Because the cost of giving any more could be having to break up your team.
+Rewarding effort is a wonderful concept in theory, but it poses significant problems in practical reality.
+This contract could well become an albatross under what will undoubtedly be a much more restrictive salary cap environment to come.
+In such an environment, the rule of thumb is simple: pay only what you must.
+Because the cost of giving any more could be having to break up your basketball team.

 The Heat could have chosen to give just that much.
 They didn’t.

-Some are suggesting that Joel’s contract has been structured to be a future trade chip, after his BYC status expires at the end of the season.
+Some are suggesting that his contract has been structured to be a future trade chip.
 It wasn’t.

 It’s certainly nice to have Joel on board.
 But there’s really no excuse for the crazy contract that was offered to him.